manuvaldi/jellyfin-sync/README.md

 # jelly-sync

-Sync played, favorites and playing between 2 servers.
+Sync favorites, played, and playing between 2 servers.
 The synchronization is bidirectional